Skip to main content

 • Creation of change requests based on service request type

-• Password resets: IT teams reduce the burden of password reset requests by enabling employees to reset their passwords themselves through the self-service portal.
+Password resets: IT teams reduce the burden of password reset requests by enabling employees to reset their passwords through the self-service portal.
 This not only saves time for both parties but also improves security by eliminating the need to share passwords over email or phone calls.

-• Access management: A self-service portal also gives or revokes access to different systems.
+Access management: A self-service portal also gives or revokes access to different systems.
 Employees submit access requests through the portal, which then triggers an automated approval process based on predefined rules.
-This helps to ensure that only authorized personnel have access to sensitive data and systems.
+This helps ensure that only authorized personnel have access to sensitive data and systems.

 Enabling employees to resolve menial tasks themselves saves time for both employees and IT teams.
 It also empowers employees to take executive ownership of their own work.
-This reduces the burden on IT teams and allows them to focus on more critical tasks that require specialized skills.

 Best practices for managing a service desk service catalog

-Train your team.
-Provide resources to get employees up to speed on using the self-service catalog.
+Train your team: Provide resources to get employees up to speed on using the self-service catalog.
 This increases adoption and improves change management.

-Start small, scale later.
-Start with a limited service catalog and gradually add new services as needed.
+Start small, scale later: Start with a limited service catalog and gradually add new services as needed.
 This ensures you don't overwhelm users or create too much work for yourself in managing the catalog.

 How to create a self-service catalog

-Align service offerings with end users’ requirements and needs.
-For this, the first step is to understand what users want and deliver those services.
+Align service offerings with end-users' requirements and needs.
+Understand what users want and deliver those services.
 On-time service request fulfillment depends on the demand-supply match.

-End users' requirements change as your business grows—add new services and update existing services to stay relevant.
-Using a service catalog isn’t just limited to IT services in an organization.
+End-users' requirements change as your business grows—add new services and update existing services to stay relevant.
+Using a service catalog isn't just limited to IT services in an organization.
 Collaboration with different teams and understanding their specific services is key to designing a holistic service catalog.

 • Find out what users think about the service catalog and what their pain points are